eliranbenishai/autotui/README.md

 # autotui 🎵

 A minimal, single-line terminal music player with real-time spectrum visualization.
-Perfect for its own terminal tab in VSCode / Zed / Cursor / Antigravity, minding its own business and not feeding the monster that consumes musicians and creativity -- Spotify.
+Perfect for (but not limited to) its own terminal tab in VSCode / Zed / Cursor / Antigravity, minding its own business and not feeding the monster that consumes musicians and creativity -- Spotify.

 ```
 ♪ ▶ ▃▅▇█▆▄▃▅▆█▇▅▃▂▁▃ Adoring Light 2:34/4:12 │ 75% │ 3/12 🔀